 There are also a number of members who have had long term connections to the history of the district and have been able to provide an excellent recall about people, places and events that have occurred.
 The items on display and the contents of the research archives are preserved for the use and enjoyment of the community and visitors.

-We are holding an Open Day on Sunday, 21 April 2024, as part of the Heritage Festival organised by the National Trust.
-Our Museum is a listed National Trust building which we will be showcasing to the general public.
-Everyone is invited to attend.
+We held a successful Open Day on Sunday, 21 April 2024, as part of the Heritage Festival organised by the National Trust.
+Our Museum is a listed National Trust building which we showcase to the general public.
+Everyone is welcome to visit us on our Open Day Sundays or by appointment.
 In the late 1840s, pastoral properties on the Bellarine were subdivided into wheat fields and then smaller farms growing onion, potato, asparagus, dairies, etc when the railway arrived.
 It was the major food supplier to the Port Phillip District.
 As the population grew, towns prospered.
-Come see the historical buildings in Drysdale and Portarlington and hear their stories through well-documented walking and driving guides.
+You can view historical buildings in Drysdale and Portarlington using our well-documented walking and driving guides.
 View the Old Mill, Grand Hotel, school houses, elegant churches, simple cottages, early commercial and other establishments.
-Enter the Museum and enjoy new exhibitions of artifacts from an earlier, almost forgotten age.
-Make time to hear a talk about an historical mystery.
-See PowerPoint images of historic Bellarine.
-Socialise and exchange tales with local historians over food and music.
-Please register your intention to attend to assist our organisation using the contact button below.
+At the Museum enjoy new exhibitions of artefacts from an earlier, almost forgotten age.
+View PowerPoint images of historic Bellarine.
+Book an appointment or make a research request using this button.